Trading-Journal/trading-journal-authentication/README.md

 ## Pending

-* Tenancy Management
-  * Endpoints
-  * Enable/Disable - Reflect this on long in
-  * Set user limits on creation
-  * Endpoint to retrieve tenancy usage and available
 * Role tenancy (Company) Administrator
   * Can load and change user for the same tenancy (Company)
   * Can manage users - based on tenancy limits